-Address".
+Address"

-Government-approved low cost housing programmes 7.
-For the purposes of these regulations, the Governor may designate as a Government-approved low cost housing programme, any development (or intended development) of one or more low cost dwelling units.
+7. For the purposes of these regulations, the Governor may designate as a Government-approved low cost housing programme, any development (or intended development) of one or more low cost dwelling units.

-8. In respect of any application for planning permission for development of public, commercial, industrial or domestic buildings, parking shall be provided on the parcel to which the application relates except that -
+8. (1) In respect of any application for planning permission for development, parking shall be provided on the parcel to which the application relates except that-